CurtRod/SimpleEVSE-WiFi/README.md

 actualCurrent | Actual configured current in A (e.g. 20A)
-actualPower | actual power consumption (when S0 meter is used) duration | charging duration in milliseconds energy | charged energy of the current charging process in kWh mileage | charged energy in km meterReading | actual meter reading in kWh
+actualPower | actual power consumption (when S0 meter is used) duration | charging duration in milliseconds alwaysActive | Always Active Mode enabled (true/false) lastActionUser | The user name of the user who performed the last action (activate/deactivate) lastActionUID | The UID of the user who performed the last action (activate/deactivate) energy | charged energy of the current charging process in kWh mileage | charged energy in km meterReading | actual meter reading in kWh